rolandfarkasCOM/allowkit/README.md

-# AllowKit
+# AllowKit — Open-Source Consent Management API for Cloudflare Workers

-Minimal, developer-first consent backend for GA4, Microsoft Clarity, and Brevo.
-Cloudflare-native: Worker + KV + D1.
+Minimal, developer-first **consent management backend** for GA4 (Google Analytics 4), Microsoft Clarity, and Brevo.
+Self-hosted on Cloudflare: Worker + KV + D1.
+MIT-licensed.

-AllowKit stores and synchronises consent across web, mobile, and desktop apps under a single domain instance. **You bring your own UI.** AllowKit provides the API.
+AllowKit is a **consent API** that stores and synchronises consent across web, mobile, and desktop apps under a single domain, backed by an append-only audit log for GDPR Art.
+7(1) "demonstrable consent".
+One subject, one consent state, shared everywhere. **You bring your own UI** — AllowKit provides the API.

 ## What it does not provide